mathieubossaert/central2pg/README.md

 Fonctions pl/pgsql de récupération des données d'ODK central vers une base de données PostgreSQL

-PostgreSQL's functions to retreive datas from OData API to a PostgreSQL database
+PostgreSQL's functions to retrieve datas from ODK Central's OData API to a PostgreSQL database

 Those functions make use of the "COPY FROM PROGRAM" PostgreSQL capability.
 The program called is curl.
 TSO curl need to be installed on your database server.
 Security issues are for the moment bypassed with the use of -k function, considering we know the server called by curl.